LiberationFrequency/BazzArch/README.md

 ----------------------------------------------------------------------

 Comment:
-Debug and artwork design version. nvidia-340xx-rt legacy test.

-I deleted the cups config.
-To configure cups you need a root password.
-But this live session has no root user, so you have to change the security config temporary.
-Edit /etc/cups/cupsd.conf: (done, but does not have an effect)
-DefaultAuthType None
-And comment all lines with @System.
-After that you have to restart cups with:

-    % sudo systemctl restart org.cups.cupsd.service

-Brother driver does not appear, works previously.
+nvidia-340xx-rt legacy test.
+For use it with other graphic cards it is recommend to delete the section from ../airootfs/root/customize_airootfs.sh (line 109 - 123)

-To use the proprietary nvidia-340xx-rt and prevent nouveau to start, use TAB to add nomodeset (or try modeset=0) to the kernel boot line, other the system will use the nouveau driver.
+To use the proprietary nvidia-340xx-rt and prevent nouveau to start, use TAB to add nomodeset (or try modeset=0) to the kernel boot line, otherwise the system will use the nouveau driver.

 nvidia: module license 'NVIDIA' taints kernel.
 Disabling lock debugging due to kernel taint